 For drivers of passenger-carrying truck drivers, the rules are altered slightly with the 11-hour rule becoming the 10-hour rule and the 14-hour rule becoming a 15-hour limit.
 Passenger-carrying trucks are also subject to the 60 or 70-hour limit during 7 or 8 consecutive days.
 Both passenger-carrying trucks and property-carrying trucks are subject to sleeper berth provisions that require them to take specific 8-hour break periods.
 These periods can be split into two separate periods of no less than two hours.

-It is not uncommon for truck drivers to falsify their driver logs in order to cover up an Hours of Service violation.
+It is not uncommon for truck drivers to falsify their driver logs to cover up an Hours of Service violation.
 In doing so, they may operate the large truck fatigued, increasing the chances of a serious crash.
 Because of the large size of the truck, any kind of collision can lead to serious injuries.
-However, when a truck driver is fatigued, it is a preventable act of negligence that is grounds for a personal injury lawsuit against the liable parties.
+However, when a truck driver is fatigued, it is a preventable act of negligence that is grounds for a lawsuit against the liable parties.
+A Houston personal injury lawyer can help you fight for the compensation you deserve.

 If you or someone you love has been injured in a crash involving a fatigued truck driver, our Houston truck accident attorneys at Fibich, Leebron, Copeland & Briggs can help.
 We take the time to build a case strategy with your needs and goals in mind.
 We want to help you obtain justice and the compensation you need.